 The bias here is that games are a form of communication and that some games communicate in artful ways.
 This means that players cannot be allowed to remain safe while inside the magic circle, otherwise they limit the relevance of their experience and the value of a given game-art-work.
 RTBs need a porous magic circle, one in which players have a communal understanding of what should and should not be taken away.
 That said, it is now time to look at how designers go about getting players to feel betrayed or to feel like betrayers.

 While Suits refers to goals, and Huizinga refers to aims, both appear to speak of a desired result from play that is constrained by a set of rules.
-For instance, if you want to play golf match with someone else, then you must both hold that the desired result is each of your balls in the hole, using fewer strokes than your opponent.
+For instance, if you want to play golf match with someone else, then you must use a simulator from shop indoor golf and both hold that the desired result is each of your balls in the hole, using fewer strokes than your opponent.
 With RTBs these desired results are not always symmetrical, as they are in golf, but also games like football, racing or chess.
 In these games, one can write a single goal which applies to each team/player: score the most touch downs, capture the enemy king, and reach the end of the track before anyone else.

 In Bruno Cathala and Serge Laget’s Shadows over Camelot, each player takes the role of a knight from King Arthur’s round table.
 These players are encouraged by the rulebook to speak in archaic sentence structures and act out as their chosen knight (be it Gawain, King Arthur, Sir Kay, etc.).
 Each player receives a loyalty card from a deck with a single traitor card inside.
 The deck is always larger than the number of players so that it is never certain whether there will be a traitor in a given game.
 While the knights must attempt to place seven white swords on the round table, the traitor must do his best to undermine the round table’s attempts at acquiring white swords, which is to say do his best at surrounding the castle with twelve catapults, killing all the knights, or by placing six dark swords on the round table.13 Before being uncovered, the traitor will secretly harm the round table, usually by pretending that his hidden discards are appropriately low when they aren’t, or that his abilities of foresight are preventing, rather than encouraging, what the knights consider “evil.”
 However, the game is designed to defeat a traitor who remains passive.
 The traitor must additionally attempt to have the knights accuse one another of being the traitor for every false accusation leads to a dark sword being lain on the table.
 Once successfully accused, the traitor takes on a new role, which makes him dangerous in new, but non-secretive ways.
 This describes only a small portion of game which would take several pages to explain, but these mechanics essentially enable the game to retell a tale similar to those of the Vulgate Cycle.
 This text recounts the evil deeds of Morgan Le Fey, her denouncing of Lancelot’s betrayal and his quest for the Holy Grail.